benjaminpottier/ots/README.md

 otscli.py create_secret "foo@example.com" "I enjoyed the movie cats!"
 ```

-The metadata_key can be used to retrieve a secret from the cli.
+The secret_key can be used to retrieve a secret from the cli.

 ```bash
 otscli.py retrieve_secret nhoe1zdl1bvyhp8oj5utsx8mc8t451t